Australian Tropical Biology

 Data Interpretation and Presentations: After breakfast you gather together as a group to discuss your findings over the past few days.
 You also have a chance to present the data you have collected and discuss and interpret your results.

-Aboriginal Guided Rainforest Walk: Today you discover the Daintree Rainforest at Mossman Gorge, an area important to the Kuku Yalanji.
+Rainforest Discovery with Indigenous Guide: Today you discover the Daintree Rainforest at Mossman Gorge, an area important to the Kuku Yalanji.
 Beginning with a traditional smoking ceremony, you wander rainforest paths, discovering with your guide how these Aboriginal people found their way through dense rainforest, made shelter and learned which native plants were tasty to eat and those that served as weapons and medicine.
 As your guide shares his stories, you learn how the seasons dictated life, what falls under men’s and women’s “business”, how to make fire in the rainforest and how to make fish very easy to catch.
 This is a positive interaction with traditional owners during which you learn how they survived on this land for thousands of years.
 You then sample billy tea and wattle seed damper (bread) made on the fire topped with jam from rainforest berries.

 Daintree Rainforest: Later you enter the magical Daintree Rainforest – the oldest continually growing rainforest on earth.
 For tropical biology students, this is an important area for study: this area of the country has the highest concentration of primitive flowering plant families in the world, Australia’s rarest mammal (the Murina florious bat) and 13 species of birds found nowhere else on earth.